Feifeiyang5177/Hiper_the_sound_reader_app/README.md

 # Technologies, Libraries, APIs:
 - The Canvas API to create and render the shapes on the browser.
 - Web Audio API for external sound input.
-- Webpack to bundle and transpile the source JavaScript code
+- Webpack to bundle and transpile the source JavaScript code.
+- GarageBand to edit and convert music and sound.

 # Wireframs